 Both options are legacy STA compatible.
 Legacy STAs will ignore the neighbor AP with either the unrecognized TBTT Information Field Type (set to 1 in this case) or unrecognized TBTT Information Length (set to 3 in this case).

 Option 1 using a new TBTT Information Field Type allows flexible future extension with TBTT Information Length subfield having all other values reserved, except value 3.
-However option 2 uses the same TBTT Information Field Type as a regular AP but a specific TBTT Information Length value 3 which is the only possible value left for NSTR Mobile AP with no future extension allowed.
+It allows MLD Parameters subfield of mobile AP on the non-primary link to carry different information than those of regular neighbor APs.
+Eg. MLD ID in the MLD parameters subfield is not needed for mobile AP on the non-primary link.
+It also allows different TBTT Information Length subfield corresponding to the mobile AP on the non-primary link than that of regular neighbor APs.
+Option 2 uses the same TBTT Information Field Type as a regular AP with a specific TBTT Information Length value 3 which is the only possible value for mobile AP operating on the non-primary link with no future extension allowed.

+Option 1 is preferred.

 Discussion part is over.